hox/wakatime-api/README.md

 6. Repeat steps 4 & 5 but instead of `Chart Type: Coding Activity` you want `Chart Type: Languages`, and set that as the environment vairable `LANGS_PATH` with the same formatting.

+7. Run the command `npm install` to install all of the required dependencies for the updater to run.

+8. Start the updater with the command `npm start`.

 Congratulations, you are done!
 Enjoy the gist updater and please consider leaving a ⭐ on this repo if you enjoy.
 If you have any questions or need help with something please create an Issue or contact me via [twitter](https://go.eli.tf/twitter).